 For producers, she was reality TV gold, the love-to-hate-her character that kept some three million-plus viewers tuning in each week.
 "What I loved about it was Kristin seemed confident, fearless and really unconcerned with school politics and everything going on around her," executive producer Tony DiSanto told The Washington Post last year.
 "She was paving her own way."

-But for all of her boldness, Cavallari didn't actually relish playing the villain.
+But for all of her boldness, Cavallari didn't actually relish playing the bad girl.
 She'd log into chat rooms and see people trashing her, and in a land before social media her only real recourse was to take it.
 "I didn't look at myself as a star.
 I looked at it more like, 'Everybody hates me,'" she told the paper.
 "That was really tough for me, being so young."

 In one of the show's more infamous scenes, a newly single Cavallari dances atop a bar in Cabo San Lucas, Mexico as her ex Colletti disparages her from across the room, yelling out, "Slut!"

-And somehow it was Cavallari who came off looking bad…
+Charming, really.
+Yet somehow it was Cavallari who came off looking bad…

 Looking back now, she's able to brush off the incident.
 "I wasn't even doing anything!" she told Cosmopolitan.
 "I got so much s--t for that—I mean, they made it seem like I was the only one up on the bar dancing that's what everybody does in Cabo.
 I still go to Cabo.
 People are still dancing in the bars.
 And I wasn't with Stephen.
 But no, I was the bad guy.
 Just living my life, man."